MrKangs/Live_Music_Lyrics_Translator/README.md

 ## Installing The Software

+As of now, this software is able to run on Windows Machine.
+The Mac users are able to use Spotify, but not local music.

 1. Make sure you installed python 3.8 or python 3.9.
    - You can find the python installation [here](https://www.python.org/downloads/).
 2. Download the repository code.